Responsible Business - Let's take responsibility!

 - Brochures, menus and other paper handouts are printed on both sides whenever possible.

 - Frying oil is collected for reuse by a certified company.

 - Gently used hotel furniture, bedding and equipment is donated to charities such as Emmaus and Samu Social.

 - The hotel recycles paper, cardboard, glass, plastic bottles, printer cartridges, magnetic cards and batteries.

-- A fifth of the hotel's electricity comes from renewable energy through a special contractor, Equilibre.
+- A fifth of the hotel's electricity comes from renewable sources through a special contractor, Equilibre.

 - Lights in public areas have an energy-saving night mode.

 - Outside lighting is controlled automatically with light sensors.

 - All staff members are trained in fire alert management and evacuation operations.

 - Dedicated staff members are trained by the French Red Cross to perform first aid in case of a medical emergency (including use of a Heart Start defibrillator).

 - Safety and security is managed through TRIC: Threat Assessment, Risk Evaluation, Incident Response, and Crisis Management and Communication.

 - Each September (Responsible Business Month), the hotel raises money for the World Childhood Foundation.